markjprice/cs13net9/docs/errata/errata.md

 > Thanks to **rene** in the book's Discord channel for raising this issue.

 In *Table 8.7*, the entry for `{,3}` is wrong.
 That is not a valid range and so it actually matches the exact string `{,3}`!
 To match "Up to three", you should use `{0,3}` or `{1,3}` depending on whether you want to accept zero or one as the lowest value.
 I will fix this in the 10th edition.

+# Page 444 - Improving regular expression performance with source generators

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on February 21, 2025](https://github.com/markjprice/cs13net9/issues/27).

+In Steps 2, 3, and 4, I wrote "`partial` method", when I should have written "`partial` property".

 # Page 483 - Managing directories, Managing files